 For many people, a waiting child adoption is a wonderful way to add to their family.
 A waiting child is a child who is legally free for adoption but does not yet have a permanency plan.
 Interest families can review pictures and summaries of children available.

-A family that is interested in a waiting child be “home study ready”.
-(That means having an approved home study or having had a successful home study completed within the past three years.
-A family that has previously adopted through New Beginnings is also welcome.)
+A family that is interested in a waiting child be “home study ready.”
+That is having an approved home study or having had a successful home study completed within the past three years.
+We would also consider a family in the home study process.
+A family that has previously adopted through New Beginnings is also welcome.

-The children are on a shared list and other agencies are advocating for them until the child is referred.
-If a qualified home study ready family is interested in one of these waiting children, it is possible that another home study ready family could be matched with the child.
-Eastern Social Welfare Society is looking for the best match for the child, not necessarily the first.
+The children are on a shared list, and other agencies are advocating for them as well.
+It is possible that Eastern Social Welfare Society could match the child with another family.
+ESWS is looking for the best match for the child, not necessarily the first.

 Once a child is matched, we will indicate that on the site.
 ESWS cannot present a referral until a current home study is approved.
 Once the referral is accepted, we will remove the child from the waiting list.